-The Center for Global Christianity & Mission provides an academic affiliation for visiting researchers who work on their projects and participate in the activities of the Center.
+The Center for Global Christianity & Mission can provide an academic home and community for visiting researchers who work on their projects and participate in the activities of the Center.

 PhD – American History, The John Hopkins University